TooTallNate/RetroPie-profiles-facebook-login/README.md

     $ now alias <deployment URL> <login server URL>
     ```

-Now when RetroPie-profiles prompts you for the Login Server URL, entry the
+Now when RetroPie-profiles prompts you for the Login Server URL, enter the
-callback URL that has been set up.
+login server URL that you decided on, and then visit that URL on your mobile
+device.
+When Facebook prompts for app apprival, click `Approve`!

 License